GlobalFishingWatch/globalfishingwatch.github.io/_posts/2018-02-12-our-data-in-bigquery.md

 From the above query, it looks like China had the greatest number of fishing hours in 2016 followed by Taiwan, Spain, Italy, and France.

 ##### Fishing Hours by Geartype for a Specific Flag State
 Perhaps we wish to determine the hours of fishing by Norwegian fishing vessels by fishing gear (trawler, drifting longliner, fixed gear).
-We can adapt the query above to aggregate by gear type rather than flag and then add an additional entry to the `WHERE` clause `WHERE flag = 'NOR'` which will limit the results to just those vessels that have the iso3 value for Norway.
+We can adapt the query above to aggregate by gear type rather than flag and then add an additional entry to the `WHERE` clause `AND flag = 'NOR'` which will limit the results to just those vessels that have the iso3 value for Norway.

 ```
 SELECT